 Do these keys all look alike?
-There is only one “key” and it fits all BMW’s.
+There is only one key, and it fits all BMWs.
 The 55-69 type will work in the older bikes, but they stick up too far.
-All a thief needs to do, to steal a /2, is to remove the ground from the magneto.
-This can be accomplished, in seconds, by cutting the whole harness just above the engine.
+All a thief needs to do to steal a /2 is to remove the ground from the magneto.
+Cutting the whole harness just above the engine can accomplish this in seconds.
 The /5 and /6 can be started by adding a jumper, a simple wire with alligator clips.
 It only takes a few seconds.
 The fork lock can be defeated in a few minutes.
-Your bike is easy to steal, so aren’t you glad that BMW’s aren’t “cool” and fast?
-Be glad for that “stodgy image.”
+Your bike is easy to steal, so aren’t you glad that BMWs aren’t “cool” and fast?
+Be happy for that “stodgy image.”

 The black plastic rain cover (slider)

-The weight is slightly different; new is 2.95 grams and the old one is 4.4 grams.
-Both have a diameter of the pins that hold the spring to within .001″ but the new one has better quality control over it’s roundness.
-The old one is actually old and not shiny any longer.
+The weight is slightly different; the new one is 2.95 grams, and the old one is 4.4 grams.
+Both have a diameter of the pins that hold the spring to within .001″, but the new one has better quality control over its roundness.
+The old one is not shiny any longer.
 The new one is very shiny.
-I hope that the photos show the several small differences in the molds, of which none are important.
+I hope that the photos show several small differences in the molds, of which none are important.
 The main difference that I notice is the new one is far more flexible.
-It has been noticed that when installed it can be pulled out forwards and then lifted up about 1/2″.
-On the right picture the old one shows considerable wear on the place where the plastic rubs the key shank.
-The new one shows a “V” shape and it is rounded on the old one.
-In normal use the repo is great.
+It has been noticed that when installed, it can be pulled out forwards and then lifted up about 1/2″.
+In the right picture, the old one shows considerable wear on the place where the plastic rubs the key shank.
+The new one shows a “V” shape and is rounded on the old one.
+In normal use, the repo is great.

 The old black plastic covers are shown on the left and the new ones on the right.
 The new ones are far more flexible than the original ones.
 This should reduce the tendency for the ends to break off.

-This is the key for opening the tool box on the top of many gas tanks from the early 30’s to the mid 70’s.
-It has a square end, but the proper sized slot screwdriver works just great.
+This is the key to open the toolbox on the top of many gas tanks from the early ’30s to the mid-’70s.
+It has a square end, but the properly sized slot screwdriver works just great.
 Many riders seldom used the key to open and close the lid.
 Just push down on the cover to compress the thick rubber gasket and hand screw the round fastener in only finger tight.
-Let go of the pressure and the “lock” is quite tight.
-To unlock it, just compress it again and turn it out with your fingers.
+Let go of the pressure, and the “lock” is quite tight.
+To unlock it, compress it again and turn it out with your fingers.

 BMW /2 headlight assembly

-This spring, is one of 5 used on the /2, /5 and /6 series.
-They were used from the late 30’s thru the late 70’s or later.
+This spring is one of 5 used on the /2, /5, and /6 series.
+They were used from the late ’30s through the late ’70s or later.
 The left end has the “hook” on it to be started first in assembly.
-These springs can be reshaped as needed and this one is perfect.
+These springs can be reshaped as needed, and this one is perfect.

 This shows how your finger must be used in mounting the spring.

-The bulb retainer spring to hold the bulb holder (socket) onto the reflector.
+The bulb retainer spring holds the bulb holder (socket) onto the reflector.

 This shows the positive mounting of the rim to the headlight shell on the /2 only.
-The washer is made of rubber and its purpose it to retain the bolt so that it doesn’t fall out and get lost.
-If the shell and rim are perfectly round, then the retainer bolt will go in by finger.
-The headlight assembly would stay in well by itself, the bolt is only for insurance.
-If either is distorted in the slightest, the rim can jump off easily and the bolt prevents that.
+The washer is made of rubber, and its purpose is to retain the bolt so that it doesn’t fall out and get lost.
+If the shell and rim are perfectly round, then the retainer bolt will go in by finger pressure.
+The headlight assembly would stay in well by itself, and the bolt is only for insurance.
+If either is distorted in the slightest, the rim can jump off easily, and the bolt prevents that.
 This bolt doesn’t need to be tightened up much.
-This one is an example of over tightening.
-It has bent the locating tab under the bolt, downwards just a bit.
+This one is an example of over-tightening.
+It has bent the locating tab under the bolt downwards just a bit.
 The tab should be horizontal.

-I am lazy, so I have included the later model related information here.
-I will link to this page.
+I am lazy, so I have included the later model-related information here.
+I will link it to this page.

 Electrical diagram for 1955-1960 /2